-Recommended Coworking Spaces in Kumamoto and nearby
+Top Coworking Spaces in Kumamoto and Nearby

-Recent Reviews in Kumamoto
+Recent Reviews of Shared Office Space in Kumamoto

 The city with a cute black bear with red cheeks named "Kumamon" as its mascot; Kumamoto is the capital city of the Kumamoto Prefecture.
 It sits on the island of Kyushu, Japan sharing a border with the Fukuoka-Kitakyushu metropolitan area.
 During World War II the city endured several air raids with the largest one being on the night of 30th June 1945 when about one third of the city was burned and more than 300 people died.